karlseguin/the-little-redis-book/en/redis.md

 ## Memory and Persistence

 We mentioned before that Redis is an in-memory persistent store.
 With respect to persistence, by default, Redis snapshots the database to disk based on how many keys have changed.
-You configure it so that if X number of keys change, then save the database every Y seconds.
-By default, Redis will save the database every 60 seconds if 1000 or more keys have changed all the way to 15 minutes if 9 or less keys has changed.
+You configure it so that if X number of keys change, the database will be changed every Y seconds.
+By default, Redis will save the database every 60 seconds if 1000 or more keys have changed all the way to 15 minutes if 9 or fewer keys have changed.

 Alternatively (or in addition to snapshotting), Redis can run in append mode.
 Any time a key changes, an append-only file is updated on disk.
 In some cases it's acceptable to lose 60 seconds worth of data, in exchange for performance, should there be some hardware or software failure.
 In some cases such a loss is not acceptable.
 Redis gives you the option.
 In chapter 6 we'll see a third option, which is offloading persistence to a slave.